hendrikschilling/FASP/README.md

 ## Inputs

-The submission was created using approximately TODO of compute and 4 hours of human supervision.
+The submission was created in approximately 28 hours of computing and 4 hours of human supervision.

 ### Compute Time

-Computer times where split approximately like this (time in minutes):
+Compute times were split approximately like this (time in minutes):
 - volume inference 240
 - patch seed	53
 - patch expansion	599